MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.34.7
+  * Look for authenticaion mechanism in the options of the URI.
+If not there look into the version of the server.
+2.* uses MONGODB-CR and 3.* uses SCRAM-SHA-1 by default.
+* 0.34.6
+  * Renamed DESTROY in Client into cleanup().
+A client object never gets destroyed because there are several cross links from Server and Monitor objects.
+Secondly there are threads setup to monitor the server state and to process new server data.
+These are not going away by themselves.
+Server as well as Socket has also their cleanup methods called by Client to stop the concurrent processes.
 * 0.34.5
   * Refactored MongoDB::Users to MongoDB::HL::Users because it can all be done using the lower level run-command().
 This adds some control and tests on password length and use of characters.
 Therefore this makes it a higher level implementation.
 * 0.34.4